ukorvl/booksAbstracts/Programming/Code complete.md

 Sometimes brute force is needed.
 If you are in doubt use brute force.

 Draw schemes, it's always better to understand and explain with the picture.

+Divide and rule!
+It's easier to work with small parts of code.

+"Going up" and "going down" design.
+You go up when you first determine specific objects and after that move to abstract classes.
+It's composmosition strategy.
+Going down means working with abstracts first.
+It is decomposition strategy.

+Always try to find balance between coding and designing.